deanishe/alfred-workflow/docs/tutorial_2.rst

 ------------------------------------------

 Alfred's default behaviour when a Script Filter returns no results is to show its fallback searches.
-This is also what it does if a Workflow crashes.
-So, the best thing to do when a user is explicitly using your Workflow is to show a message indicating that no results were found.
+This is also what it does if a workflow crashes.
+So, the best thing to do when a user is explicitly using your workflow is to show a message indicating that no results were found.

 Change ``pinboard.py`` to the following: